 For an additional fee you can choose to have the both the safari *and* your flight from New York or Boston booked for you.
 We encourage this service if you are departing from North America, as we will all be able to arrive in Tanzania on the same flight at the same time.
 It is our experience that this service eliminates many scheduling headaches, and the cost is at or slightly below the average market rate for such a flight.

 Please note: We will attempt to adhere to this itinerary as much as possible.
 However, certain conditions (political, climatic, environmental, cultural, or wildlife migrations) may necessitate changes in the itinerary.
 We reserves the right to alter any itinerary at any time, if necessary.
 We will attempt to notify participants of changes as far in advance as possible.
 Costs incurred by such changes will be the responsibility of the participant.

-- All meals inclusive of restaurant staff tips
+- Meals as per the above itinerary, inclusive of restaurant staff tips